petezhou/commercial-muter/README.md

 # Commercial Muter

-Mutes the TV when the game is in commercial.
+Mutes a Roku TV when the game is in commercial.
 Optionally play music from Spoitfy when TV is muted.

 ## Runbook
 1) `vim run-commercial-muter.sh`